Functions for Working with Strings

 - Returns

-for an empty string string.
+1for a non-empty string or0for an empty string string.
 UInt8.

 Example